MohaOnline/code-starter-kit/wp06/docs/wp-content/plugins/all-in-one-seo-pack/readme.txt

 * Fixed: Plugin conflict where WP Optimize removed AIOSEO custom tables.
 * Fixed: Plugin conflicts with Product shipping details schema.
 * Fixed: Plugin conflict with Jetpack WAF causing warnings when a failed login attempt occurs.
-* Fixed: Theme conflict with JupitorX causing the "lang" and "prefix" attributes to be combined.
+* Fixed: Theme conflict with Jupiter X causing the "lang" and "prefix" attributes to be combined.
 * Fixed: Avada Theme's Fusion Elements are no longer available in the AIOSEO options.
 * Fixed: Removed Table of Contents block from Widgets Editor.
 * Fixed: Removing a static robots.txt file through the relevant notification in the Notifications Center now works correctly.